 The Steiner Waldorf Schools Fellowship acknowledges the injustice and discrimination faced by people of colour in the UK and around the world over multiple generations.
 We recognise the immense damage this has done and the impact such discrimination continues to have on the members of those communities as regards being treated equally and pursue their hopes and dreams in life freely.

 It is fundamental to the ethos of Steiner Waldorf education that we be engaged in a continual process of enquiry, self-education and self-reflection both as individuals and as organisations.
 At SWSF we have been going through such a process in discussing issues of racism.
 This statement is a result of this process.

 SWSF acknowledges that racism permeates much of society and is committed to being an anti-racist organisation.
 This means we will take conscious steps to identify, address and oppose racism and racist activity.

-Rudolf Steiner provided insights, indications and understanding of child development that form the basis of Steiner Waldorf Education as it has developed in the UK today.
+A hundred years ago Rudolf Steiner provided insights, indications and understanding of child development that inform the basis upon which Steiner Waldorf Education has developed in the UK today.
 It is an education philosophy that puts at its heart respect for the unique nature of each human being.
-However there are some statements in Steiner’s work which we acknowledge are racist and we wholeheartedly repudiate them.
-They sit in contrast with the bulk of Steiner’s work which puts at its heart the equal value, dignity and potential of each human being and do not reflect the values of this organisation or the wider Steiner Waldorf Education movement in the UK.
+However there are concepts and statements in Steiner’s work, particularly in relation to reincarnation, which depict white Europeans as more spiritually evolved than other races.
+We wholeheartedly repudiate these.
+They do not reflect the values of this organisation or the wider Steiner Waldorf Education movement in the UK.
+They sit in contrast with the bulk of Steiner’s philosophy which puts at its heart the equal value, dignity and potential of each human being regardless of who they are.
+It is these principles which inform our central values and from which we draw in our work.